rivt-info/rivtinfo.github.io/rivt.md

 # **rivt**

-**rivt** is an engineering markdown language processed by a Python library, **rivtlib**.
-They are both open source and run on any platform that supports Python 3.8 or above.
-The language is designed to prioritize clarity, efficiency and access when writing, organizing and sharing engineering documents.
+**rivt** is an engineering markdown language processed by the Python library, **rivtlib**.
+The language is designed to prioritize clarity, efficiency and access when writing, organizing and sharing engineering documents. **rivtlib** is MIT open source.

 The minimum software needed is: